Major Institutional Investor Trades Millions of Dominion Energy Inc. (D)

-Dominion Energy Inc. (NYSE: D) is -4.67% lower on its value in year-to-date trading and has touched a low of $72.61 and a high of $90.89 in the current 52-week trading range.
-The D stock was last observed hovering at around $78.95 in the last trading session, with the day’s loss setting it -7.64% off its average median price target of $89.00 for the next 12 months.
-It is also 25.72% off the consensus price target high of $96.00 offered by 18 analysts, but current levels are 9.73% higher than the price target low of $79.00 for the same period.
+Dominion Energy Inc. (NYSE: D) is -2.83% lower on its value in year-to-date trading and has touched a low of $67.88 and a high of $90.89 in the current 52-week trading range.
+The D stock was last observed hovering at around $68.65 in the last trading session, with the day’s gains setting it 11.83% off its average median price target of $88.00 for the next 12 months.
+It is also 16.17% off the consensus price target high of $96.00 offered by 18 analysts, but current levels are -1.87% lower than the price target low of $79.00 for the same period.

 Dominion Energy Inc. (D) Analyst Forecasts